JasonKessler/scattertext/README.md

 Python 2.7 support is experimental.

+The HTML outputs look best in Chrome and Safari.

 ##Citation
 Kessler, Jason S. Scattertext: a Browser-Based Tool for Visualizing how Corpora Differ. arXiv.
 2017.